Alvinn8/Datapack-Generator/README.md

 # Datapack Generator
-A HTML generator for making Minecraft datapacks
+A HTML generator for making datapacks